Discovering Meditation Home Page Next Talk

 Retreatant: I see an image.

 Godwin: Exactly, we see pictures.
 If I close my eyes and think of the dinner, I see pictures of bread, I see pieces of cheese, I see some tea.
 So our thoughts are mostly pictures.
 If you want to be clearer, these are simple examples: you can think of breakfast.
-And what are you seeing, what is happening in your thinking of breakfast?
+And what are you seeing?
+What is happening in your thinking of breakfast?

 Retreatant: Like a commercial, I see a big cup of coffee.